ilan-anodot/anodotcost_api_docs_slate/source/includes/_Limits.md

 End Point | Rate Limit (RPM)
 ----------|-----------
-Alert configuration | 500 RPM for all *alerts* API calls Alert triggers | 500 RPM for all *triggers* API calls Anomaly | 1000 RPM for all *anomaly* API calls
+Post metrics | 5000 RPM for all post-metrics calls Alert configuration | 500 RPM for all *alerts* API calls Alert triggers | 500 RPM for all *triggers* API calls Anomaly | 1000 RPM for all *anomaly* API calls